-Organic matter in the inaccessible C pool decomposes extremely slowly or not at all due to lack of oxygen in water-logged soils, permafrost or adsorption to soil particles (Six et al., 2002).
-It can have a history of millennia, or, in the case of permafrost, can date back to the last interglacial period.
-We determined this quasi-constant pool
+Organic matter in the inaccessible C pool decomposes extremely slowly or not at all due to lack of oxygen in waterlogged soils, permafrost, or adsorption to soil particles (Six et al., 2002).
+It can have a history of millennia or, in the case of permafrost, can date back to the last interglacial period.
+We defined this quasi-constant pool as the inaccessible fraction of SOC in the top 1 m.
+It was calculated as the maximum of the fraction of the volume of soil that is permanently frozen, plus the fraction of the remaining C protected by soil particle adsorption.
+We set the fraction of waterlogged soil to 0.9-1 with 80% probability for wetlands and to 0-0.1 with > 94% probability for other land cover types (Table S4.6 in Supplement 4).
+The fraction of permafrost is calculated as a function of the number of days in a year with a mean daily temperature > 0 °C (degree days, DD0), 1- $0.02 \cdot \sqrt{\text{DD0}}$ (Anisimov et al., 2002).
+The fraction of SOC protected by particle adsorption is calculated for mineral soils, roughly following the SOCRATES model (Grace et al., 2006), as $(0.14 \cdot \text{CEC} + 40)/100$ if CEC < 100 mmol kg-1 or else $(0.04 \cdot \text{CEC} + 50)/100$ with a maximum of 1.
+The CEC of soils with > 20 % organic C content was set to 0.

-- 15 as the fraction of SOC that is inaccessible in the top 1 m as the maximum of the fraction that is permanently water-logged and the fraction that is permanently frozen, plus the fraction of the remaining C protected by soil particle adsorption.
-We set the fraction of water-logged soil to 0.9-1.0 with 80% probability for wetlands and to 0.0-0.1 with >94% probability for other land cover types (Table S4.6 in Supplement 4). - 20 The fraction of permafrost is calculated as a function of the number of days in a year with mean daily temperature > 0 °C (degree days, DD0), 1-0.02 · $\sqrt{DD0}$ (Anisimov et al., 2002).
-The fraction of SOC protected by particle adsorption is calculated, roughly following the SOCRATES model (Grace et al., 2006), as (0.14 · CEC + 40)/100 if CEC < 100 mmol kg-1, else (0.04 · CEC + 50)/100 with a maximum of 1. - The decomposability of litter that controls the fractions of the slow and fast C pools depends on plant type and indirectly on vegetation type and land use (Tables S4.4 and S4.5 in Supplement 4).
-The classification of plant types and their association with decomposability is our interpretation of meta-analyses of leaf litter (Cornwell et al., 2008) and wood decomposition (Weedon et al., 2009).
-We estimated, based on studies in many types of forests (Rodin and Bazilevich, 1967; Laiho and Prescott, 2004; Rice et al., 2004; Steinaker and Wilson, 2005), that leaf litter and fine root litter on the one hand and dead wood (above- and belowground) on the other hand contribute on average equal proportions to litter input entering forest soils.
-About 10% of the C allocated

-- to roots may be lost as easily decomposable exudates (van Hees et al., 2005).
+The decomposability of litter that controls the fractions of the slow and fast C pools depends on plant type and indirectly on vegetation type and land use (Tables S4.4 and S4.5 in Supplement 4).
+The classification of plant types and their association with decomposability is our interpretation of metaanalyses of leaf litter (Cornwell et al., 2008) and wood decomposition (Weedon et al., 2009).
+We estimated, based on studies in many types of forests (Rodin and Bazilevich, 1967; Laiho and Prescott, 2004; Rice et al., 2004; Steinaker and Wilson, 2005), that above- and below-ground fine (leaf and fine roots respectively) and above- and below-ground coarse (coarse woody debris and coarse roots respectively) litter contribute, on average, equal proportions to litter input entering forest soils.
+About 10% of the C allocated to roots may be lost as easily decomposable exudates (van Hees et al., 2005).
 This is implicitly reflected in the fraction of total litter attributed to the high and very high decomposability class and its fraction (not) going to the slow C pool (Table S4.5 in Supplement 4).
-The proportions of plant types within vegetation types (Table S4.2 in Supplement 4) are based on those reported in Sterling and Ducharne (2008), proportions of vegetation classes in the Global Land Cover Characterization (Loveland et al., - a tions of vegetation classes in the Global Land Cover Characterization (Loveland et al., 2000) Global Ecosystem legend (plantations), USGS legend (tundra, wetlands), and personal experience for non-vascular plants.
+The proportions of plant types within vegetation types (Table S4.2 in Supplement 4) are based on those reported in Sterling and Ducharne (2008) proportions of vegetation classes in the Global Land Cover Characterization (Loveland et al., 2000) global ecosystem legend (plantations), USGS legend (tundra, wetlands), and personal experience for non-vascular plants.